EphraimCompEng/multiplied/docs/README.md

 ## Complex Templates

 Simple templates used a vector, internally these are translated to a hard coded complex template.
-Complex templates are matrices outligning what operactions occur and where they occur.
+Complex templates are matrices outligning what operations occur and where they occur.
+They also have a range of tools inaccessible to simple templates:

+- User defined positions for CSAs, Adders, Decoders and Bit-Mapping
+-